RetroReversing/retroReversing/categories/misc/GDC.md

 GDC stands for the "Game Developers Conference", which is an annual event held for professionals in the video game industry.

-Originally it was called the  "Computer Game Developers Conference" but the Computer was dropped to focus on video games as a whole rather than just 'Computer Games".
+Originally it was called the **Computer Game Developers Conference** but the Computer was dropped to focus on video games as a whole rather than just "Computer Games".

 GDC serves as a hub for game developers, publishers, artists, programmers, designers, and other industry experts to come together to discuss, share, and learn about the latest trends, technologies, and practices in game development.